-33 Fairbanks Weekly News, September 23, 1905.
+39 Fairbanks Weekly News, September 23, 1905.

-34 Dawson Daily News, October 17, 1905.
+40 Dawson Daily News, October 17, 1905.

-35 Dawson Daily News, December 22, 1905, 1.
+41 Dawson Daily News, December 22, 1905, 1.

-36 Alaska Forum, December 23, 1905, 4; Valdez News, January 6, 1906, 1; Fairbanks Weekly News, March 17, 1906, 8; Dawson Daily News, December 22, 1905, 1.
+42 Alaska Forum, December 23, 1905, 4; Valdez News, January 6, 1906, 1; Fairbanks Weekly News, March 17, 1906, 8; Dawson Daily News, December 22, 1905, 1.

-37 Another report from Diamond City, dated November 5, stated that the Tanana Chief was tied up six miles below the mouth of the Bearpaw River.
+Another report from Diamond City, dated November 5, stated that the Tanana Chief was tied up six miles below the mouth of the Bearpaw River.
 Nome Tri-Weekly News, January 13, 1906, 1, 2.

-38 Dawson Daily News, December 22, 1905, 1.
+44 Dawson Daily News, December 22, 1905, 1.

-39 Fairbanks Daily Times, December 24, 1906; Tanana Tribune, September 29, 1908, 4; Fairbanks Daily News-Miner (hereafter FDNM), June 8, 1910, 2, and August 20, 1910, 4; and Bundtzen 1978, 152.
+45 Fairbanks Daily Times, December 24, 1906; Tanana Tribune, September 29, 1908, 4; Fairbanks Daily News-Miner (hereafter FDNM), June 8, 1910, 2, and August 20, 1910, 4; and Bundtzen 1978, 152.

-Florence S. in 1906-08; and the steamer Pup in 1908.
-In June 1906 the Dusty Diamond reportedly made the round trip from Fairbanks to Diamond City in six days.40 When in 1910 Kantishna residents were unable to find a steamboat to transport supplies, they chartered Nels Henderson's launch to transport freight trip to Diamond.
+From 1906 to the late 1910's, the Kantishna district miners relied upon commercial boat operators for travel and transportation services.
+Most of these boats proceeded up the Kantishna and Bearpaw Rivers to Diamond.
+Among the boats that participated in this trade included the steamer Dusty Diamond in 1906; the steamer Florence S. in 1906-08; and the steamer Pup in 1908.
+In June 1906 the Dusty Diamond reportedly made the round trip from Fairbanks to Diamond City in six days.
+46 When in 1910 Kantishna residents were unable to find a steamboat to transport supplies, they chartered Nels Henderson's launch to transport freight to Diamond.
 Kantishna miners probably continued to rely upon commercial operators like Henderson for their annual supply of groceries and equipment.
-In the summer of 1913, for example, Henderson transported W. R. Taylor and his winter supplies and equipment to the Upper Kantishna.
+In the summer of 1913, for example, Henderson transported W. R. Taylor, a prominent miner in the area, and his winter supplies and equipment to the Upper Kantishna.
 He later made another trip up the river, this time in September for other miners, and was planning to make another trip before the navigation season ended.
-In the spring of 1915 Henderson returned to Fairbanks from the Upper Kantishna with several Kantishna miners on board.41 In 1918 the steam launch Bluebird and power barge Elmer G were used to transport freight to Diamond.
-In the spring, the steam launch Bluebird and barge transported about twelve tons of supplies.42 In late August 1918, power barge Elmer G delivered seven or ten tons of provisions and mining supplies.43 Others launches that may have participated in this trade include the launch Victory, which was chartered in 1918 by a U.S. Bureau of Mines official for a trip to the Kantishna mines, and the launch Scripp, which advertised transportation services on the Kantishna in the local newspaper.44
+In the spring of 1915 Henderson returned to Fairbanks from the Upper Kantishna with several miners on board.
+In 1918 the steam launch Bluebird and power barge Elmer G were used to transport freight to Diamond.
+In the spring, the steam launch Bluebird and barge transported about twelve tons of supplies.48 In late August 1918, power barge Elmer G delivered seven or ten tons of provisions and mining supplies.49 Others launches that may have participated in this trade include the launch Victory, which was chartered in 1918 by a U.S. Bureau of Mines official for a trip to the Kantishna mines, and the launch Scripp, which advertised transportation services on the Kantishna in the local newspaper.50

-In the decade following the Kantishna gold rush, commercial boats did not ascend the Kantishna River to Roosevelt on a regular basis.
-Other than a report that the steamer Dusty Diamond in June 1906 landed two passengers at Roosevelt, the local newspapers made no mention of boat traffic to Roosevelt in this period.45 There are, however, occasional reports of relatively large boats proceeding beyond Roosevelt to Lake Minchumina.
+During the same period, commercial boats rarely docked at Roosevelt.
+Other than a report that the steamer Dusty Diamond in June 1906 landed two passengers at Roosevelt, the local newspapers made no mention of boat traffic to Roosevelt in this period.51 There are, however, occasional reports of relatively large boats proceeding beyond Roosevelt to Lake Minchumina.